 - Personnel Costs have increased due to a re-organisation of staff from other activities into the Democracy and Corporate Services activity. - Allocation of overheads has increased due to the increase in full time equivalents transferred from other activities.
 It should be noted; this is simply a reallocation of support costs and does not reflect an increase in the total support services budget.

-• Other Revenue increased due to a number of completed rent reviews occurring since the compilation of the 2009-2019 Northland Community Plan.
+• Other Income has reduced due to a number of rent reviews being in dispute and the uncertainty of settlement levels since the compilation of the 2009-2019 Northland Community Plan.